Wildlife Rehabilitation Center of Northern Utah

 • Volunteers must commit to one 4-hour shift a week for a period of at least 4 months.

 • Volunteers working "hands-on" with wildlife must be 18 years or older.
-Youth opportunities are available in support areas.

 We hope you will continue to volunteer past this minimum commitment as our experienced volunteers are our most valuable resource!